viralemergence/wdds/README.md

 # wdds
-This repo  is a convenient Storage location for Wild Disease Data Standard files.
+This repo is a storage location for Wild Disease Data Standard files.

 ## Abstract
 Rapid and comprehensive data sharing is vital to the transparency and actionability of wildlife infectious disease surveillance and research.